Srivanth007/pdf-qa-app/README.txt

 # Create your .env file
 cp .env.example .env
-# Add your OpenAI API key to .env
+# I have added my OpenAI API key.
+If it's not present, add your own API key to the .env file.

 Run backend:
 uvicorn app:app --reload